Do you also wonder how much the Rome to Venice flight tickets cost?

-And is the fastest way to fly from Rome to Venice?
+And is it the fastest way to fly from Rome to Venice?
 Well, that's not entirely true.
 You can read that in my conclusion at the bottom of this page.

 Don't worry, I'll explain it all.
 I will show you what options you have for the flight tickets from Rome to Venice.
-Even if you think if your bags could become a problem in Venice.
+Even if you think your bags could become a problem in Venice.

 The last price I checked amounts to € 108 for a return flight.
 But you probably know someone who always manages to score the cheapest airline tickets.
 Well, how do they do that?

-Alitalia's Rome to Venice flights tickets land at Marco Polo Airport (VCE) in Venice.
+Alitalia's Rome to Venice flight tickets land at Marco Polo Airport (VCE) in Venice.
 From there, you have a few options.
 Alilaguna water buses run to San Marco and other popular Venetian destinations and take about 50 minutes.

-Alitalia currently has the fastest travel time, with one hour and five minutes.
+Alitalia currently has the fastest travel time, one hour and five minutes.
 So you would arrive in Venice at 6:35 PM if you left Rome at 5:30 PM.
 But then I only took into account the travel time in the air.

 By the way, it is easy to book your Rome to Venice flight tickets online at Transavia.com!
 View the current flight schedules.
 Compare the best route from Rome to Venice and relevant travel information (baggage allowance and onboard amenities).

 Do you want to fly back home via Venice?

 You have seen an astounding number of sights in Rome, and you really want to visit the city of love.